This program is offered at Clark State's Springfield - Leffel Lane location.

 Students enrolled in the Associate of Science Medical Laboratory Technology degree program are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.
 A number of colleges/universities have designed bachelor's completion programs for students completing applied degrees.
 Local programs include:

-- Franklin University Bachelor of Science in Healthcare Management
+- Franklin University Bachelor of Science in Allied Healthcare Management

 - University of Cincinnati Bachelor of Science in Clinical Laboratory Science

-See the transfer section of the catalog and your academic advisor for more information.
+See the transfer section of the catalog and web site and your academic advisor for more information.
+You can also click on "University of Cincinnati" above for information about that program.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students and those taking college preparatory requirements, will require additional semesters of study.
 Students should consult the MLT program advisor for help in planning their schedules.